How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 • Allows you to generate income from flying; the step from hobby to a legal job

-• Timeline: 1-3 months (full-time) to 1 year (part time)
+• Timeline: 1-3 months full-time to 1 year part-time

-• Get your CFI - Certified Flight Instructor
+• Get your CFI - Certified Flight Instructor (highly recommended, not required)

 • Certifies you to teach others to fly; build up your flight hours while getting paid to teach

-• Timeline: 1-3 months (full-time) to 1 year (part time)
+• Timeline: 1-3 months full-time to 1 year part-time

 • Build hours up to at least 350 (500+ is preferred).
-Good jobs include:
+Some beginner job options:

-• Flight Instructor
+• Flight Instructing (preferred)

 • Banner Towing